veracui0704/chatbot-project/README.md

 ChatBot trained with movie subtitles for self-learning and practices.

-The the model flow mainly follows the user **Currie32** with several modifications(__combination with API and html__).
+The the model flow mainly follows the user **Currie32** with several modifications(__some structures, combinations with API and html__).
-Please refer to [his Github work](https://github.com/Currie32/Chatbot-from-Movie-Dialogue/blob/master/Chatbot_Attention.ipynb) with for your detailed information.
+Please refer to [his Github work](https://github.com/Currie32/Chatbot-from-Movie-Dialogue) for your detailed information.

 RNN and LSTM are used in the program to perform seq2seq modelling with attention(many inputs-many outputs) and avoid long-term memory problem.